 CRAFT teaches families how to reinforce positive behavior and improve their communication skills.
 This program will help families to understand triggers, prevent domestic violence, and get their loved one to accept the help offered.
 While the effects of this program are not visible on the short term, the 16 week program helps families achieve medium and long term goals.
 Furthermore, CRAFT’s approach builds skills that are valuable…. even if the addict does not enter treatment.
 It offers perspective about the nature of addiction and builds hope that a drug free life is possible.

-Long-Term Aftercare and Relapse Prevention
+Aftercare and Relapse Prevention

 After rehab, people leave in hope that their problems are solved once and for all.
 Successfully going through treatment is great accomplishment.
 However, almost 50% of those who make it through an addiction treatment program relapse in one year.

 Aftercare refers to additional support that is given after a stay in rehab.
-This support is provided in a form of support groups, booster sessions, counseling, or follow-up meetings.
+This support is provided in a form of sober living arrangements, support groups, booster sessions, counseling, or follow-up meetings.
 It may also involve teaching new skills and coping strategies.
 Common services referred in aftercare include the following.

-Support Groups – 12 Step Groups are the most well-known aftercare option.
+Support Groups: 12 Step Groups are the most well-known aftercare option.
 This program is not time framed, and requires regular meeting, especially in the first 90 days of leaving rehab.
 Other support group options include SMART Recovery, Rational Recovery, or S.O.S Sobriety.

 Completing an aftercare program will lower the chances of relapse, and help you live life free of drugs.
 Aftercare will provide you support when things get worse and help you keep motivated.
 In this way you can create new, effective coping strategies that will support your normal everyday living.